NKGachoki/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File '8-James_Bond' contains script to give rwx permissions to other users while denying all permissions to owner and group owner regarding file 'hello'
-File '9-John_Doe' contains script for -rwxr-x-wx permissions for file 'hello' File '10-mirror_permissions' contains script for copying file permissions'
+File '9-John_Doe' contains script for -rwxr-x-wx permissions for file 'hello' File '10-mirror_permissions' contains script for copying file permissions' File '11-directories_permissions' contains script for that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users